aragon/hack/docs/getting-started.md

 It's probably because you originally installed Node with root permissions.
 Because of this, writing to your npm directory (```npm -i -g```) requires root permissions too.

-One way to quickly give yourself root permissions is to run the slightly modified command:
+While it's not a good idea to have Node installed this way, one way to quickly give yourself root permissions is to run the slightly modified command:

 ```sh
 sudo npm i -g --unsafe-perm @aragon/cli